hestabroo/website/_posts/2025-09-10-gerrymandering.md

 <details>
   <summary>Full code for nerds</summary>
-  Conceptually, the idea was to pick a random district, identify a precinct within that district elligible to move elsewhere, and swap it to a neighbouring district.
+  Conceptually, the idea was to pick a random district, identify a precinct within that district eligible to move elsewhere, and swap it to a neighbouring district.
 My assumption (spoiler - <em>incorrect</em> assumption) was that any precinct that sat on the boundary between two districts could safely be moved to either without breaking contiguity.
 I then ran a check to confirm that moving the precinct did not exceed our allowable district sizes on either district, and made the swap:

   {% highlight python %}
   #the idea will be to start with the current map and just randomly give a border precinct to a neighbouring precinct (where able), and see what that gives us